Discord

 Managing Roles

-By default Alliance Auth is taking over full control of role assignments on Discord.
-This means that users on Discord can in general only have roles that correlate to groups on Auth.
+By default, Alliance Auth is taking over full control of role assignments on Discord.
+This means that users in Discord can in general only have roles that correlate to groups on Auth.
 However, there are two exceptions to this rule.

 Internal Discord roles